30:

 What is Car Insurance?

-Comprehensive Insurance, on the other hand, provides complete coverage to the car owner against damages or losses caused to the insured car, third-party liability, and personal accident cover.
-It covers damages or losses caused due to accidents, theft, natural disasters, fire, riots, and other unforeseen events.
+Comprehensive Insurance, on the other hand, provides extensive coverage to the car owner for damages or losses caused to the insured car, third-party liability, and personal accident cover.
+It encompasses incidents like accidents, theft, natural disasters, fire, riots, and other unforeseen events.

 Key Features of Car Insurance Policy